Cray-HPE/sat/docs/man/sat-bootsys.8.rst

                 prompt: Prompt user whether to abort, skip, or force.
                 force: Do the operation against this session template anyway.

-**--capmc-timeout** *CAPMC_TIMEOUT*
-        A timeout, in seconds, for compute nodes and application nodes to reach the powered off state if they had to be forcibly powered off with CAPMC after the shutdown with BOS.
-The default is 120 seconds.

 BOOT OPTIONS
 ------------

 These options apply only to the ``boot`` action.

+**--discovery-timeout** *DISCOVERY_TIMEOUT*
+        A timeout, in seconds, for components to be powered on by the HMS discovery job after that job is resumed during boot.
+The default is 600 seconds.

 **--ssh-timeout** *SSH_TIMEOUT*
         The number of seconds after which the ``boot`` action should time out